Pedro Pablo Abarca de Bolea, 10th Count of Aranda

-Pedro Pablo Abarca de Bolea y Jiménez de Urrea, 10th Count of Aranda (1718 in Siétamo, Huesca – 1798 in Épila, Saragossa), was a Spanish statesman and diplomat.
+Pedro Pablo Abarca de Bolea y Jiménez de Urrea, 10th Count of Aranda (18 December 1718 – 9 January 1798) was a Spanish statesman and diplomat who signed for the Spanish Empire the Peace of Paris of 1783.

 Early life

+Aranda came from an old and rich Aragonese family.
 He began ecclesiastical studies in the seminary of Bologna but when he was 18 he changed to the Military School of Parma.
-In 1740, he was captain in the Spanish Army and fought in the War of the Austrian Succession.
+In 1740, he was captain of the Spanish Army and fought in the War of the Austrian Succession.
 As he had been severely wounded in combat in 1743 (he was left for dead on the battlefield), he temporarily left the military and traveled through Europe.
 He studied the Prussian Army, later introducing its system of drill into the Spanish army, and lived in Paris, where he met Diderot, Voltaire and D'Alembert and studied the Encyclopédie and Enlightenment movements.
+He also at one point visited Voltaire at Ferney.
 He briefly visited London in September 1754.